Surgery is often the best option for bulging varicose veins visible

 in the groin over the top of the main varicose vein.
 This is then disconnected

 where it meets the deeper veins (femoral vein).
-This operation was first pioneered by a Liverpool surgeon William Thelwall Thomas in the 1890s.
 A main varicose vein

 (greater saphenous

 vein) on the inner aspect of the leg is then removed (stripped).
-Ultrasound guided tumescent anaesthesia is a technique where fluid (a combination of local anaesthetic and salt solution) is injected at the time of surgery around and along the vein to be stripped.
-This requires the use of intraoperative ultrasound which can also be used to identify important veins during the operation to facilitate surgery.
-The technique of tumescent anaesthesia minimises any discomfort but also significantly reduces any bleeding into the stripping track that remains after the vein has been removed.
+I use ultrasound guided tumescent anaesthesia along the vein to be stripped.
+This technique minimises any discomfort but also significantly reduces any bleeding into the track that remains after the vein has been removed.

 We know that performing the stripping operation is beneficial